 Learn at the ECHO Lake and Aquarium Science Center

 Lake Champlain is a gorgeous body of water that often feels mysterious.
-At the ECHO Leahy Center, you can learn more about this vast and beautiful lake, solving its mysteries and acquiring a better understanding of the fragile ecosystems found in and around the lake.
+At the ECHO Leahy Center For Lake Champlain, you can learn more about this vast and beautiful lake, solving its mysteries and acquiring a better understanding of the fragile ecosystems found in and around the lake.

 - Give yourself time.
 With over 100 interactive exhibits available, one could easily spend an entire day in the place, gathering knowledge and having a wonderful time doing it.

 Admire Artworks at the Fleming Museum of Art

 A wonderful museum, the Fleming Museum of Art at the University of Vermont opened way back in 1931 and has been a popular Burlington attraction ever since.
 The museum boasts a collection of more than 25,000 pieces in a number of different art galleries, and does a wonderful job of educating the public on world cultures and history.